mmomtchev/exprtk.js/bench/Performance.md

 ## ExprTk

 ExprTk also generates very good machine code for the given function.
 It comes down to a single master `CALL` from `expression.cc` to the first control block in the template which in turn calls the polynomial evaluator.
+Most of the performance loss, compared to the inlined code in the V8 case, comes from having to save and reload all the values from memory before and after each `CALL` - and also from the `CALL` itself - since this `CALL` will be a dynamic call with the value held in a register - potentially stalling the CPU pipeline.
+The inline code produced by V8 is able to keep some values in a register.
+This can't be achieved without *fusing* the expression evaluation into the loop logic.

-The problem is that modern CPUs are not as good with two cascading `CALL` instructions in a tight loop as they are with only one.
-Also, the way the symbol table works - holding a reference and not a pointer - `ExprTk.js` has to generate an extra store instruction which could have been avoided at every access of the iterator array.
-Both problems could eventually be addressed in the future.
+Also, the way the `ExprTk` symbol table works - holding a reference and not a pointer - `ExprTk.js` has to generate an extra store instruction which could have been avoided at every access of the iterator array.
+This problem could eventually be addressed in the future.